OCA/pos/pos_no_bank_statement/README.rst

 * Create new Account Journal (e.g. "On Debt") marked as "PoS Payment Method" and "No Bank Statement"
-* When selling goods select this method and click "Invoice"
+* That's it.
+Selecting this payment method in POS no Bank Statemenet Lines will be created

 Credits
 =======